The Nook Farm Writers Collaborative

 "To get the right word in the right place is a rare achievement."

-The program will run from 9AM to 3PM every weekday from June 27 through August 3.
-Each Thursday during that time period will be reserved for individual participant work from home, but all other days the program will take place on site at The Mark Twain House & Museum in Hartford–including daily writing inside the historic home itself!
-Participants will receive a $100 weekly stipend.
-This program is supported by a Creative Youth Workforce Grant from the Greater Hartford Arts Council.Start your application here!
+The 2023 program will run from 9AM to 3PM every weekday from June 27 through August 3.
+Each Thursday during that time period will be reserved for individual participant work from home.
+All other days the program will take place on site at The Mark Twain House & Museum in Hartford—including daily writing inside the historic home itself!